 Career Cluster: Law, Public Safety & Security

 If you're passionate about helping and protecting others in your community, consider a career in the criminal justice field.
 WITC's Criminal Justice Studies program will prepare you with the skills to succeed in this constantly changing and evolving field.

 Protective services today require employees that are knowledgeable, ethical, have strong communication skills and are adaptable to ever-changing technological and societal changes.
-The Criminal Justice Studies program will prepare you for various positions in the criminal justice field, such as a juvenile detention officer, police dispatcher or security officer positions.
-As an associate degree program, the courses focus on preparing a graduate to pursue other associated careers such as probation/parole agent, public defense lawyer, FBI agent or other law enforcement positions requiring a bachelor’s degree and beyond.
+The Criminal Justice Studies Associate Degree program will prepare you for various positions in law enforcement, probation/parole, corrections, juvenile detention, police dispatching, security, or others.
+Additional positions in protective services may require a bachelors degree, such as with the FBI or other state/federal agencies.

 Criminal Justice Studies graduates will be able to:

 - Examine the components of and interrelationships in the criminal justice system